Kapitel 171 |

 171:3.5 (1871.2) The majority of the apostles and many of his inner disciples did not believe it possible for Jesus to die; they, believing that he was “the resurrection and the life,” regarded him as immortal and already triumphant over death. |

-4. Undervisning i livias ^top |
+4. Undervisning i Livias ^top |

 |